 Tafelspitz is a dish of boiled beef, served with horseradish and/or applesauce, and usually potatoes.
 Figlmüller is also famous for this, but I tried it and much preferred the wiener schnitzel.
 To me, the beef was a little boring, so I ended up leaving some of mine and chowing down on the schnitzel instead!
-I later learned that the broth which comes with the beef should be eaten before the beef, so perhaps that makes a difference!
-If you like beef then it is a great option to try, let me know what you think!
+I later learned that the broth which comes with the beef should be eaten before the beef, so perhaps that makes a difference.
+Either way, if you like beef then it is a great option to try, let me know what you think!

 What to Eat in Vienna: Goulash

 Similar to the goulash in Hungary and Czech Republic, goulash is a thick meat stew usually made with beef and flavoured with paprika, tomato, and other spices.
-I had gorged myself on goulash in the Czech Republic so I didn’t try it in Vienna – it is on my list for next time!
+I had gorged myself on goulash in the Czech Republic so I didn’t try it in on my first visit to Vienna but did try it next time on an Urban Adventures food tour.
 In Vienna, goulash is usually served with potatoes, bread rolls or the smaller Austrian dumplings (Semmelknödel).